denisismagilov - Fotolia

 Insights lead to actions

-CloudBees unveiled a tool called DevOptics at Jenkins World 2017 that collects and presents insights and metrics gathered from the entire Jenkins CI/CD pipeline -- from development to delivery -- to help organizations determine an appropriate plan for improvement updates.
+CloudBees unveiled a tool called DevOptics at Jenkins World 2017 that collects and presents insights and metrics gathered from the entire Jenkins CI/CD pipeline -- from development to delivery -- to help organizations determine an appropriate for improvement updates.
 CloudBees has always tracked events that occur in Jenkins, but until now, those metrics weren't productive opportunities for software delivery growth.
 With DevOptics, metrics are accumulated across multiple delivery pipelines and then dropped into one live interface that acts as a central monitoring console.
 In late 2017, DevOptics will add DevOptics Pulse to add system health metrics into the mix.

 Jenkins hits a growth spurt

 DevOps and Jenkins have evolved in fits and starts -- in much the same way as Cambrian-era biological evolution, CloudBees CTO and Jenkins Founder Kohsuke Kawaguchi said.
 Jenkins began life as a tiny app for a singular task, but early automation factors increased Jenkins' strength over time -- much like how human eyesight gradually improved.
 The Blue Ocean GUI with customizable interfaces for users of all skill levels is equivalent to another evolutionary trigger that could spark even more rapid evolution, with UX central to an inclusive DevOps environment.

 Looking for a Jenkins CI quickstart?
 Start with these concise and easy to follow Jenkins tutorials to get on your way toward mastering the popular continuous integration and continuous delivery tool.